 Natural Infrastructure Fund

-Industrial emission reduction is essential for Canada to stay competitive in an increasingly low-carbon global economy.
-Innovation requires investment, partnership from all levels of government, and the ability to realize the full value of intellectual property.
-As an example, the Strategic Innovation Fund'sNet Zero Accelerator is providing $8 billion in support of projects targeting technology adoption or development in 3 priority areas: decarbonization of large emitters, shifting Canada's industrial base in sectors such as automotive and aerospace towards a low-carbon model, and development of clean technologies, including a battery ecosystem.
+To support innovation and clean technologies, the federal government is proposing to establish the Canada Growth Fund to attract private sector investments, reduce emissions, invest in low-carbon industries and support the restructuring of critical supply chains.
+Meanwhile, the Strategic Innovation Fund's Net Zero Accelerator is investing $8 billion in support of projects targeting technology adoption or development in 3 priority areas: decarbonization of large emitters, shifting Canada's industrial base in sectors such as automotive and aerospace towards a low-carbon model, and development of clean technologies, including a battery ecosystem.
 Further, at the COP26 climate summit in 2021, Canada joined 22 countries to commit to advance ambitious actions to reduce international aviation emissions and joined 19 countries committed to establish zero-emission green shipping corridors.

 Sustainable Development Technology Canada helps Canadian companies develop and deploy clean technology innovations by delivering critical funding support and promoting the development of a robust Canadian market.
 Since its inception in 2001, Sustainable Development Technology Canada has committed approximately $1.38 billion to almost 540 projects.
-The Strengthened Climate Plan included continued support to Sustainable Development Technology Canada with an additional $750 million to support startups and to scale-up companies to enable pre-commercial clean technologies to successfully demonstrate feasibility as well as to support early commercialization efforts.
+The Strengthened Climate Plan included continued support to Sustainable Development Technology Canada with an additional $750 million to support start-ups and to scale-up companies to enable pre-commercial clean technologies to successfully demonstrate feasibility as well as to support early commercialization efforts.

 Sustainable finance refers to the incorporation of climate and environmental considerations throughout financial decision making.
-In turn, this enables the mobilization and alignment of private sector investments towards climate and environmental objectives.
+In turn, this enables the mobilization and alignment of private sector investments in climate and environmental objectives.
 In May 2021, the Government of Canada launched the Sustainable Finance Action Council (SFAC) to help lead the Canadian financial sector towards integrating sustainable finance into standard industry practice.
 SFAC will make recommendations on critical market infrastructure, with an initial focus on climate-related financial disclosure, green and transition investment standards, and climate data for the financial sector.

 Canada's Crown corporations will also demonstrate climate leadership by adopting the TCFD standards, or complying with more rigorous and acceptable standards as applicable to the public sector at time of disclosure, as an element of their corporate reporting.
-To ensure Crown corporations are transparent about issues that matter to Canadians, Budget 2021 announced that Crown corporations will be required to implement gender and diversity reporting beginning in 2022.
+To ensure Crown corporations are transparent about issues that matter to Canadians, Budget 2021 announced that Crown corporations are required to implement gender and diversity reporting beginning in 2022.

 Recognizing the importance of nature, the Government of Canada has joined the Task Force on Nature-related Financial Disclosures, which will provide a similar framework to the TCFD, but with an aim to support corporate and financial institutions to assess, manage and report on their dependencies and impacts on nature.